 Furthermore, the most noticeable expression of the excellent relations between the EU-Mexico is the condition of Strategic Partner which was established in 2008.
 The EU has recognised Mexico as Strategic Partner, since Mexico constitutes a true bridge between Latin America and North America, and to a certain extent, between industrialized and emerging countries.
 Mexico only shares this condition of Strategic Partner with ten other countries in the world.

 This privileged relationship will allow Mexico and the European Union to face common challenges together, such as the increasing insecurity, strengthening promotion and protection of human rights, and fighting against climate change.
-The EU invests more than 75 million Euros in Mexican environmental projects and programmes.
+The EU invests in Mexican environmental projects and programmes.

 All of this has an impact on the benefit on economic and political actors, but also in Mexican and European civil society, which participates actively in our politics and programs.
 Moreover it also benefits young people, who can enjoy exchange programs, and also society in general, which is the final objective of all of these efforts.